Foreign Sports Talent Scheme: Athletics

-Singapore Athletic Association's (SAA) President, Loh Lin Kok, brought in shot put specialists Du Xianhui, Zhang Guirong and Dong Enxin from China under the Foreign Sports Talent Scheme in 1998.
+Singapore Athletic Association's (SAA) President, Loh Lin Kok, brought in shot put specialists Du Xianhui, Zhang Guirong and Dong Enxin from China under the scheme in 1998.
 Dong became a Singapore citizen in May 2001 while Du and Zhang became Singapore citizen in October 2003.

 Another shot putter, Luan Wei and hammer thrower E Xiaoxu were brought to Singapore in 1999.

 Du returned to China after a dispute over an administrative process for her drug testing in 2007 and retired from sports. in 2013, she was persuaded by SAA officials to come back to compete for Singapore again.

 Luan and E Xiaoxu were involved in court cases with the SAA over unfair dismissal while Dong had disappointed in performance.

 Loh admitted in an interview in 2007 that the scheme had failed miserably for the SAA but will not abandon the scheme.
+Loh, in 2008, said it was a total failure for SAA and had "feared the worst when we brought them in."

 Badminton

 As of 2022, Singapore Badminton Association's last foreign badminton player to receive Singapore citizenship was in 2014.